-We have studied how collision induced dissociation (CID) products and associated mechanism are modified when a chemical group is modified by isolobal groups, and in particular S, O, NH and CH2.
+We have studied how collision induced dissociation (CID) products and associated mechanisms change when a chemical group is modified by isolobal substitution, and in particular the sequence S, O, NH and CH2.
 At this end, we have considered protonated biotin (vitamin B7) and corresponding oxybiotin, N-biotin and C-biotin, which have the same structures except for one chemical group (the S in biotin which is substituted with the aforementioned isolobal ones).
-Collisional simulations with Ar were performed to model CID fragmentations and to have directly access to related mechanisms.
-Simulations have shown that the CID fragmentation of the four compounds were similar and the resulting fragments involve in a similar way the isolobal groups.
-Details on the mechanisms as obtained from simulations are reported and discussed.
-This result shows that it is possible in principle to predict, with a reasonable confidence, mass spectra of unknown molecules based on mass spectrum of the known one when isolobal modifications are done.
+Collisional simulations with Ar were performed to model CID fragmentations and to have direct access to related mechanisms.
+Simulations show that the CID fragmentation of the four compounds are similar and the resulting fragments involve in a similar way the isolobal groups.
+Details on the mechanisms obtained from simulations are reported and discussed.
+This result shows that it is possible to predict, in principle and with a reasonable confidence, mass spectra of unknown molecules based on mass spectrum of a known one when isolobal modifications are done.